rnietoe/Training/docs/AWS/4-Compute.md

 	* `Classic Load Balancer` would be the cheapest type for test and dev.
 It is intended for applications that were built within the EC2-Classic network.

 3. Configure Load Balancer with name and select every AZ

+    !!!danger "At least two public subnets are required to enable the LB"

 4. Select our Security Group (virtual firewall)
 5. Configure Routing with a Target Troup name and the following health check settings:
 	* healthy threshold: 3 times